The Importance of Being Earnest Lies and Deceit Quotes

 Cecily: Your brother Ernest…arrived about half an hour ago.

-The fact that Jack lied (and later revealed the truth) to Algernon, gave Algernon the opportunity to impersonate Ernest.
+The fact that Jack lied (and later revealed the truth) to Algernon gave the latter the opportunity to impersonate Ernest.
 Had Jack not lied, perhaps Algernon would never have had the chance to court Cecily as he did.
-As it stands, not only does Cecily believe in Ernest, but she's also on his side – scolding her Uncle Jack for being "so heartless as to disown him."
+As it stands, not only does Cecily believe in Ernest, but she's also on his side—scolding her Uncle Jack for being "so heartless as to disown him."